panique/huge/README.md

 A real documentation is in the making.
 Until then, please have a look at the code and use your IDE's code completion features to get an idea how things work, it's quite obvious when you look at the controller files, the model files and how data is shown in the view files.
-A big sorry that there's no documentation yet, but time is rare :)
+A big sorry that there's no documentation yet, but time is rare and we are all doing this for free in our free time :)

  - TODO: Full documentation
  - TODO: Basic examples on how to do things